Golf Course Update May 25th 2011

 2) Dormant fertilizer application

-Dormant fertilizing is a practice we have followed for 15 years with excellent results.
+a) Dormant fertilizing is a practice we have followed for 15 years with excellent results.

 b) The timing of the dormant fertilizer application (October 23rd - normal) in combination with the above seasonal temperatures in November could have played a factor in the turfs limited ability to harden off (prepare for winter).